rkuslak/vim-reasonable/README.md

 Reasonable

 Reasonable is a set of reasonable defaults for Neovim.
-Consider it a slightly more verbose companion to sensible.vim.
-With a moustache.
-And a sports car.
-And you can tell it works out, but not in a way that makes it look like there was any effort, just that You Know.
+Consider it a slightly less verbose companion to sensible.vim.

 Intended to be used via Vim Plug or your favorate Git-cloning Vim addon manager.